jeremiahishere/first_autocross/README.md

 - Tire pressure gauge with [an air bleed button](https://www.amazon.com/Joes-Racing-32307-Pressure-Gauge/dp/B00404WDUC)
 - Torque wrench and socket for lug nuts
 - Air pump
-- Blue masking tape to make numbers for your car.
-Get a different color if your car is blue
+- Masking tape to make numbers for your car.
+Try to get a color that contrasts with your car's color.

 ## For yourself
 - Do not wear red clothes or bring a red umbrella.
 You will be required to cover them up while working the course.